oxyplugins/oxy-undo/readme.txt

 == Changelog ==

+= 1.1.3 (May 11, 2020)
+* Disabled undo and redo in the class name fields and fixed error upon undoing/redoing after adding a class name.

 = 1.1.2 (April 22, 2020) =

 * Fixed CSS of Undo and Redo buttons for Editor Enhancer Pro (tested in 2.1.1) for both Oxygen 3.2.1 and 3.3 Beta 1.